priyadarshi/Applozic-Chat-SDK-Documentation/PLATFORM-API-GROUP-DOC.md

 | ------------- | ------------- | ------------- | ------------- |
 | updatedAt | No  |   | lastSyncTime to the server  |

-**Note** : Pass **OfUserId** header only if application Admin calling the API.
+**Note** : In case of Application Admin **OfUserId** header required too.
 OfUserId is the userId of user for which admin want to load the group list.

 **Response**:   Response Json with success status :-